LifeBogger presents the Full Story of a Football god who is best known by the Nickname; ‘Black Pearl’.

 Edson Arantes do Nascimiento also known as Pele was born in Três Corações, Brazil, by Mr João Ramos do Nascimento AKA Dondinho (father) and Mrs Celeste Arantes (Mother).

 He grew up in the city of Três Corações, in the state of Minas Gerais, approximately 200 miles northwest of Rio de Janeiro.

 Pele was born as the first child of the Dondinho family.
 Upon birth, his parents named him ‘Edison’ after the inventor, Thomas Edison.

-He also grew up having 2 childhood nicknames; “Dico and Pele”.
-His family gave him the nickname “Dico” which means ‘Son of a Warrior’.
+He also grew up having two childhood nicknames; “Dico and Pele”.
+His family gave him the nickname “Dico”, which means ‘Son of a Warrior’.

-Pele’s dad, also known as Dondinho was considered by many as a warrior in the pitch.
+Pele’s dad, also known as Dondinho, was considered by many as a warrior on the pitch.
 He was a brave footballer.